its-anshika/RockPaperScissor-Game/README.md

 # RockPaperScissor-Game
-A Rock Paper Scissor game made to play as Player1 with Computer(Bpt) as Player 2
+A Rock Paper Scissor game made to play as Player1 with Computer(Bot) as Player 2

 ---

 Tech Stack:

--HTML,
+-HTML

--CSS,
+-CSS

 -JavaScript(majorly)

 -Bootstrap4